TobySkarting/CSIEB0230-DS/lab_3a/ReadMe.md

- - Test run the Polyinomialclass and the main program.
+ - Test run the Polyinomial class and the main program.
  - Add a member function Polynomial Polynomial::Multiply(Polynomial B) to multiply two polynomials.
  - You may use the most straightforward implementation.
  - You may also consider using STL map.